Frequently Asked Questions

 What is your order processing, or turn-around time?

-We always post our current processing time in the banner at the top of every page on our site.
-Note that one business day means it will be processed on the first business day after your order is placed.
+We always post our current processing time in the banner at the top of every page on our site, but typically ship within 1-2 business days.

 Can I use Mad Micas for bath and body products other than soaps?

 Yes!
 While all of our micas can be used in soap (don't forget to check for CP stability on the product pages), many can be and are regularly used in other bath and body products (not to mention cosmetics, art applications, nail polish and much more).